meadow-systems/EquiSector/README.md

-# Stable-Zone
+# Equilink

 Horses!
 Lots of horses!
+The place to manage them!